 - Emergenetics measures thinking attributes and behavioural attributes and, unlike Myers Briggs or other popular psychometric instruments, doesn’t confuse the two.

 - The creators of Emergenetics, Dr. Wendell Williams and Dr. Geil Browning, have been actively researching pyschometrics and relevant literature including decades of academic investigations, neurological factors associated with split-brain research, genetic and environmental factors identified in mono-zygotic twin-research, and job-related factors identified in assessment-center investigations in order to create and maintain the Emergenetics Profile.
 This is their life’s work and they are committed to keeping the technology current.

-For more infromation, please contact the Emergenetics International office at firstname.lastname@example.org
+For more information, please contact the Emergenetics team at firstname.lastname@example.org